whatwg/build.whatwg.org/README.md

 This app is a build server to allow you to run [Wattsi](https://github.com/whatwg/wattsi) without having to actually install it locally.
 Which is really useful, since not everyone has a Free Pascal compiler lying around.

-Currently it is located on an AWS server.
+Currently it is hosted on build.whatwg.org.
 You can use it as follows:

 1. Get a local copy of `caniuse.json` from https://raw.githubusercontent.com/Fyrd/caniuse/master/data.json.
 1. Get the HTML spec source file `source` by checking out [whatwg/html](https://github.com/whatwg/html).